toaderflorin/florintoader/_posts/2017-08-13-particles.markdown

 ---
 layout: post
 title:  "The Quantum World Might Not Be That Crazy After All"
-description: "'Opinions are like assholes, everybody's got one' a wise man once said.
+description: "<i>Opinions are like assholes, everybody's got one</i> a wise man once said.
 That wise man was Larry Flynt, or at least that's what the movie claims he said.
-Those might not have been his exact words, but no need to get into specifics...
-You see, smart people have egos."
+Those might not have been his exact words, but no need to get into specifics... you see, smart people have egos."
 date: 2017-08-13 21:13:11 +0300
 categories:
 ---
 *"Opinions are like assholes, everybody's got one"* a wise man once said.
 That wise man was Larry Flynt, or at least that's what the movie claims he said.
-Those might not have been his exact words, but no need to get into specifics...
-You see, smart people have egos.
-When Bohr and Heisenberg were working on quantum mechanics at the beginning of the 20th century, they weren't content on just creating a mathematical framework for making predictions, they also claimed that things in quantum mechanics are inherently **random**, not just that we are unable to calculate things.
-In doing so, they were butting heads with another smart guy, who unsurprisingly also had a big ego, and who famously exclaimed *"God doesn't play dice!"*.
+Those might not have been his exact words, but no need to get into specifics... you see, smart people have egos.
+So when Bohr and Heisenberg were working on quantum mechanics at the beginning of the 20th century, they weren't content on just creating a mathematical framework for making predictions, they also claimed that things in quantum mechanics are **inherently random**.
+In doing so, they not only crossed the boundary between philosophy and physics, they were butting heads with another smart guy who unsurprisingly also had a big ego, and who famously exclaimed *"God doesn't play dice!"*.

 That guy was Einstein.

 ### A Different Point Of View ###

-But it turns out that there are alternative ways of thinking about this so other people came with different ideas.
+It turns out however that there are alternative ways of thinking about the randomness factor in QM, so other people came with different ideas.
 There was Hugh Everett with his [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation), and there was Bohm with his [*pilot have theory*](https://en.wikipedia.org/wiki/De_Broglie%E2%80%93Bohm_theory), which I find especially interesting.
-He realized that he could come up with a non-random theory in which a wave of *potential* moves the particle along.
-In the case of the double slit experiment, the wave would go through both slits, but the particle only goes through one. leptons
-The trajectories you get are something like this which are perfectly consistent with experiment:
+Bohm realized that he could come up with a **deterministic and non-local** theory in which a wave of *potential* moves the particles along their path.
+In the case of the double slit experiment, the wave would go through both slits, but the particle only goes through one.
+The trajectories you get are something like this (which are perfectly consistent with experiment):

 ![image-title-here](/images/bohmiam.png){:class="img-responsive"}